bemoregt/gpRadonTransform/README.md

 ### Algorithm
 - Sinogram is the Hough Transform for Grayscale Image.
 - Sinogram is a kind of Reciprocal Transform, like a Fourier Transform.
-- Form Fourier Slice Theorem, Sinogram is implemented from Polar 1D FFT.
+- From Fourier Slice Theorem, Sinogram can be implemented from Polar 1D FFT.

 ### Dependency
 - OpenFrameworks 0.10.1